Success Steps

 So the less you have to use willpower, the better chances you have of success.
 While willpower gives us that awesome ability to fight, it doesn't teach us how to fight in an efficient matter.

-Don't worry, the rest of this guide will teach you how to optimally use and strengthen your willpower, regardless of the current state it's in.
+Don't worry, the rest of this guide will teach you how to optimally conserve, use, and strengthen your willpower, regardless of the current state it's in.

 # One vice at a time